STARTING A MARKET: The Bare Minimum

 Local Law: These differ from city to city and county to county.
 Check with your local health department to find out any specific food safety certifications your vendors may need, as well as your city or county governments to find out what local taxes, business licenses or other regulations apply to your farmers market.

-Revisiting or Developing your Rules and Regulations: In this webinar from James Cochran of CFA, we’ll examine how to think about your market’s organizational structure, and how it held up to the stress tests put forth by customers, weather, and vendors.
-Then, we’ll discuss when and how to implement a rule change if it is needed.
+Evaluating your Rules and Regulations: In this webinar from James Cochran of CFA, he examines how to think about your market’s organizational structure, and how it held up to the stress tests put forth by customers, weather, and vendors.
+Then, he’ll discuss when and how to implement a rule change if it is needed.

-Recruiting Farmers to Your Farmers Market Here is a one-pager with tips on finding farmers for your farmers markets.
+- Recruiting Kentucky Farmers to Your Farmers Market Here is a one-pager with tips specific to Kentucky for finding farmers for your farmers markets.